mllrr96/medusa_admin_dart_client/README.md

 ## Medusa Admin Dart Client

 ### Description
-An easy way to communicate with your [Medusa](https://medusajs.com/) server, this package is used in [Medusa Admin Flutter](https://github.com/mllrr96/Medusa-Admin-Flutter)
+An easy way to communicate with your [Medusa](https://medusajs.com/) server

 ## Set up Project